 Each train is composed of two diesel-electric locomotives and four stainless-steel coaches.
 The locomotives are powered by 16-cylinder Cummins QSK95 engines with a maximum power output of 4,000hp each.
 The Brightline trains run at a maximum speed of more than 200km/h.

-The engine meets the requirement of EPA Tier 4 standards, produces ultra-low emissions and noise, and consumes minimum fuel.
+The engine meets the requirement of Environmental Protection Agency Tier 4 standards, produces ultra-low emissions and noise, and consumes minimum fuel.

 Contractors involved with Brightline high-speed rail project

-All Aboard Florida placed a contract with Siemens USA for five train sets in 2014.
-The first trainset was delivered in December 2016, while the last was handed over in December 2017.
+Brightline placed a contract with Siemens for five train sets in 2014.
+The first trainset was delivered in December 2016, while the last was handed over in February 2023.

 Cummins received the contract to supply the QSK95 engines for the locomotives.
 The interiors of the train sets were designed by the Rockwell Group.

-GE Transportation was contracted to provide signalling system for the high-speed rail service, in April 2015.
+GE Transportation was contracted to provide a signalling system for the high-speed rail service in April 2015.

-All Aboard Florida contracted Suffolk Construction for the pre-construction and construction management services for the nine-acre multimodal station being built in downtown Miami.
+Brightline contracted Suffolk Construction for the pre-construction and construction management services for the nine-acre multimodal station built in Miami.

 The contract for building the Fort Lauderdale station was awarded to Adache Group and Moss & Associates.

-Brightline has partnered with Florida Power & Light Company (FPL) for the supply of clean biodiesel to fuel the trains.
-FPL will supply more than two million gallons of biodiesel-blended fuel a year under the two-year contract.
+Brightline partnered with the Florida Power & Light Company for the supply of clean biodiesel to fuel the trains.

-The contractors involved in phase two are Wharton-Smith, The Middlesex Corporation, Hubbard Construction Company, Granite and HSR Constructors.
+The contractors involved in phase two are Granite, HSR Constructors, Herzog, the Hubbard Construction Company, the Middlesex Corporation, PERI and Wharton-Smith.